NethServer/docs/administrator-manual/en/firewall2.rst

 As default, a traffic shaping class is applied to all red network interfaces.
 Such behavior can be changed by selecting an existing red interfaces under the :guilabel:`Bind to` menu inside the :guilabel:`Advanced` section.
-Binded classes and bandwidth expressed in kbps are not usable inside the old Server Manager.
+Bound classes and bandwidth expressed in kbps are not usable inside the old Server Manager.

 Rules can be created under the :guilabel:`Rules` section on the same page.
 After creating or editing rules, make sure to :ref:`apply <apply_revert-section>` the changes.